Vectorial1024/open-location-code-php/README.md

 > Open Location Code is a technology that gives a way of encoding location into a form that is easier to use than latitude and longitude.
 The codes generated are called plus codes, as their distinguishing attribute is that they include a "+" character.

+An [external demo](https://plus.codes/map) is available to showcase the functionality of Open Lcation Code.

 ## Implementation notes
 This PHP implementation is adapted from the [Java implementation](https://github.com/google/open-location-code/tree/main/java) of `google/open-location-code`.